 Instructions

-- In a small food processor pulse together pecans and arrowroot just until and fine and powdery (do not over process).
+- In a food processor pulse together pecans, almond flour, salt and arrowroot just until and fine and powdery (do not over process).

-- In a large bowl beat together maple syrup and palm shortening until smooth.
-Add pecan mixture, almond flour and salt and work into the mixture with a fork adding 1 teaspoon of water until a ball of dough starts to form.
+- Add the maple syrup and palm shortening and pulse again. (adding 1 teaspoon of water if necessary) until a ball of dough starts to form.

 - Preheat oven to 350 degrees F. Bake tart shell for 15 minutes or until golden around the edges.